The Broads: Eutrophication from farming and sewage

-Ecology
+Ecology and conservation

 The Broads are Britain's largest protected wetland and are home to a wealth of birdlife.
 Amongst the species seen are mallard, coot, moorhen, great crested grebe, greylag goose, Canada goose, Egyptian goose, grey heron, marsh harrier, cormorant, kestrel, sparrowhawk and bittern.
 The scarce Cetti's warbler breeds in the broads and breeding common cranes are found in the area.

 Among the rare insects are the Norfolk hawker, a species of dragonfly, and the Swallowtail butterfly (Papilio machaon subsp. britannicus).

 Some of the broads are surrounded by fens, i.e. reed and sedge beds.
 Norfolk reed from the broads has been a traditional material for thatching houses.